chargebyte/chargebyte-docs/docs/source/development.rst

       repo init -u https://github.com/chargebyte/chargebyte-bsp -b kirkstone-everest
       repo sync

+   It should take a couple of minutes to download all the repositories using the command :code:`repo sync`.
-   After the command :code:`repo sync` is executed, you should be able to find three folders in the created yocto directory:
+   After the command is executed, you should be able to find three folders in the created yocto directory:

    #. :code:`source`: Where all the repositories representing the layers are cloned.
    #. :code:`chargebyte-bsp`: A clone of the 'chargebyte-bsp' repository containing the manifest file and configurations folder.